openaustralia/newsletter/CONTRIBUTING.md

 Yay!
 Thanks for your interest in contributing to the newsletter :bouquet:

-Submit an issue with anything civic tech related and we'll look at including it in an upcoming edition of the newsletter.
+[Submit an issue](https://github.com/openaustralia/newsletter/issues/new?title=[ITEM]) with anything civic tech related and we'll look at including it in an upcoming edition of the newsletter.
+Begin the issue’s title with “[ITEM]”.

 In the issue provide: